mychris/bf-cc/README.md

 | -e           | --eof=      | keep|0|-1  | EOF mode            |
 | -h           | --help      |            | Display help        |

+## IR

+The IR consists of a doubly linked list of instructions.
+Each instruction has up to two operands.
+Jump instruction use the destination as its operand and it is a pointer to the corresponding jump instruction the jump should go to.
+Therefore jumps act as both, jump instructions and labels, which is not ideal.

+I started with this assumption and didn't want to change it later on.
+It works, but is far from perfect.

+Optimizations use an iterator over the instruction stream to inspect it, match patterns, and manipulate the stream.
+Because of the C++ iterator API, care must be taken if the stream is manipulated while an iterator is alive.
+The underlying structure is a linked list, so removing something from the list might make the iterator invalid.

 ## Optimizations

 The optimizer has several passes, which can be controlled using the `-O` flag.